-Elizabeth Warren Projected to Win Zero Delegates in New Hampshire
+Elizabeth Warren Gets 0 Delegates in 4th-Place New Hampshire Finish

 Sen. Elizabeth Warren (D-MA) suffered a lackluster performance in her neighboring state of New Hampshire in Tuesday night’s primary and is not expected to reach the threshold to receive a single pledged delegate, according to multiple reports.

-The Massachusetts senator, who already addressed her supporters in New Hampshire, has garnered over 9% of the vote at the time of this writing, with more than 60% of precincts reporting.
-She will likely not reach the 15 percent threshold needed to win pledged delegates:
+The Massachusetts senator, who already addressed her supporters in New Hampshire, has garnered merely 9.3% of the vote at the time of this writing, with 97% of precincts reporting.
+She will not reach the 15 percent threshold needed to win pledged delegates:

 BREAKING: Joe Biden and Elizabeth Warren will not meet the threshold to receive any delegates in the New Hampshire Democratic primary – @NBCNews https://t.co/TjWcWl5v3i